Week 3: Types of Nonprofits/NGOs — A Global Overview

 • Ethical handling of relief funds

-D) International Development NGOs
+4) International Development NGOs

-Examples: World Vision, CARE, Mercy Corps, global povertyreduction groups.
+Examples: World Vision, CARE, Mercy Corps, global poverty reduction groups.

 These organizations often work across borders, requiring compliance with multiple governments, funding agencies, and international standards.